alevani/ant_war_simulation/REPORT.md

 #### Colony hierarchy

 Like any other ant species, Leafcutter ants are a well-organized group.
 It exists four main classes, starting with the "minims."
 The minims are the smallest worker; they take care of growing the brood and ensure the fungus garden is in safe hands.
 The second category, the minors, are slightly larger workers, which are the first line of defense against external threats.
 Their main occupation is to patrol around the nest and making its surrounding a safe place.
-The third category, depicted in all photography (yes, it is the one in Figure N), is the "real" Leafcutters.
+The third category, depicted in all photography (yes, it is the one in todo Figure N), is the "real" Leafcutters.
 They are generalized foragers and wander outside the nest to cut leaves fragments and bring them back to the nest.
 The fourth and last category is the Majors, which are the largest worker ants.
 They are the soldier of the nest, defending and attacking against outside threats.
 Moreover, this ants category also helps in other tasks such as cleaning the foraging extensive debris trails. [^13]